jimholmes/DeDuper/README.md

 	02 - bar.mp3

 Or you could like, go read the specs in the Test folder and see exactly what's going on!

+## Status

+There's a mix of CamelCasing and snake_casing.
+I prefer snake, but started this years ago with Camel.
+I'm gradually migrating to snake.
+It's ugly having mixed in the files.
+Sorry.